-The security of personal information is important to ACDH, but no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While ACDH strives to use commercially acceptable means to protect personal information, it cannot guarantee its absolute security.
+The security of personal information is important to ACDH-CH, but no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+While ACDH-CH strives to use commercially acceptable means to protect personal information, it cannot guarantee its absolute security.

 How to Access, Rectify and Delete the Personal Data

 If you need to access, rectify and/or delete any personal data we store about you or which you provided to us please contact us.
 Contact details can be found in Data Controller and Contact Person.